vynnykpff/mern-trip-app/README.md

-# **MERN Linker Flow**
+# **MERN Trip App**

 ## [**<u>Link to website</u>**](https://youtu.be/tCn5hzxJi2o)

-#### This is a GitHub project that develops a set of microservices for uploading files and sharing links to those files.
-The goal is to create an efficient and scalable system that will simplify data management and ensure secure information transfer.
-The project will use advanced technologies and consider cloud storage to improve functionality.
-We invite everyone to join and contribute to the development of this innovative system.
-This is a GitHub project that develops a set of microservices for uploading files and sharing links to those files.
-The goal is to create an efficient and scalable system that will simplify data management and ensure secure information transfer.
-The project will use advanced technologies and consider cloud storage to improve functionality.
+#### This app is created according to the [technical task](https://drive.google.com/drive/folders/141SeL3mCM-vYxJEjcyJVYdGnoWDqGzIW?usp=sharing).
+The main idea is to create an application that helps in creating travel and weather information.

 ---